How to Secure Your Crypto Wallet: Passwords, Seed Phrases, and Account Protection

 Beyond passwords and seed phrases, these attack patterns account for the majority of crypto losses:

 Clipboard hijacking malware: Some malware monitors your clipboard and replaces copied wallet addresses with the attacker's address at the moment you paste.
 Always verify the first and last 6-8 characters of a destination address after pasting, before confirming a transaction.
-On hardware wallets, verify the address on the device's own screen.
+On hardware wallets, verify the address on the device's own screen — the screen is the ground truth, not your computer display.

 Discord and Telegram scams: Crypto communities on Discord and Telegram are full of scammers impersonating support staff, project team members, or other users who offer to help with wallet issues.
 Legitimate support will never ask for your seed phrase.
-Treat every unsolicited DM with deep skepticism.
+Treat every unsolicited DM with deep skepticism, and verify identity through multiple official channels before sharing anything.

 Crypto Security Checklist